Race and ethnicity students and graduates employment guide

 In this employment guide we've provided advice on finding opportunities, organisations and networks that support our Black, Asian and Minority Ethnic students and graduates.

 We recognise and share the concerns held by staff and students about the use of the term BAME (Black, Asian and Minority Ethnic).
 We agree with Advance HE that while this definition is widely recognised and used to identify patterns of marginalisation and segregation caused by attitudes toward an individual’s ethnicity, there are significant limitations, particularly the potential for assumptions that minority ethnic staff and students are a homogenous group.

-- The Civil Service Fast Stream offers a Summer Diversity Internship Programme, which is open to students in their penultimate or final year.
+- The Civil Service Fast Stream offers programmes, which are open to students in their penultimate or final year.

 - The House of Commons run a BAME internship programme across a range of different opportunities.

 - BYP Network connects black professionals to each other, job opportunities and events.

 - Ethnic Jobsite gives recruiters a platform to link employers and candidates in the UK.

 What to look for when researching employersYou may find it helpful to do some research into employers that interest you, particularly with regards to their commitment to promoting diversity and inclusion within the workforce.
 Many employers will have an 'about us' section on their website which touches on their ethics and values.
 You can look over these to see if the employer has included anything about increasing and supporting the diversity of their workforce, including whether they offer any schemes or programmes to attract diverse employees.
 In some instances, employers may also provide case studies to showcase their initiatives.
 Our guide to researching an employer will help you get started in discovering if your employer of interest is committed to promoting a diverse and inclusive workforce.

 What do you need to tell a potential employer?